Raydonal/UNASSISTED/README.md

-PLEASE READ THE UNASSISTED QUANTITATIVE EVALUATION OF DESPECKLING FILTERS pdf and html file for instructions
+PLEASE READ THE UNASSISTED QUANTITATIVE EVALUATION OF DESPECKLING FILTERS pdf or html file for instructions

-is $\widehat X$, an estimator of the backscatter $X$, based solely on the observed data $Z$.